Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 WARNING: Do not use flexible container in series connections.

-PRINCIPAL DISPLAY PANEL - 1 gram Vial Label
+PRINCIPAL DISPLAY PANEL - 1 g Vial Label

 FOR INJECTION, USP